 We really hope that this is informative for you all and something that you will enjoy reading each week!

 So, what’s been going on this week?

-It was great to meet you all last week at the Induction Days.
-It was even better to meet you all in person rather than via Skype!
-Thank you everyone who took the time to write and say how much they enjoyed them- much appreciated!
-I hope you have seen your photos on Twitter and Facebook- remember to follow us as we do post lots of things on there!
-I really hope that everyone has had a brilliant first week at school and you are enjoying the ride so far.
+It was great to meet you all last week at the Induction Days, you’re all even better in person rather than on Zoom!!!!
+It was brilliant to see you immersing yourselves in all matters Yipiyap over the two days and throwing yourself into the self defence course as well!
+I hope you have seen your photos on Twitter!!
+Remember to follow us as we do post lots of things on there!
+I hope that everyone has had a brilliant first week at school and you are enjoying the ride so far.
 I know you are all going to be fantastic!

-Despite having an impressive starting team as evidenced at our Induction Days last week, more potential tutors have been coming through and so I have been busy with many more second interviews this week and I anticipate we will be introducing a number of new starters over the next few weeks to the team so watch this space!
+Despite having an impressive starting team, as evidenced at our Inductions last week, more potential tutors have been coming through.
+As such, this week I have been busy with many more first and second interviews this week and I anticipate we will be introducing a number of new starters over the next few weeks to the team so watch this space!

-Obviously, if you know of anyone who may be taking a gap year after their A levels this summer who would make a great tutor please remember there is a £50 finders fee if you recommend them and they come on board and work successfully for us!
+As Yipiyap’s lead in recruitment I am always on the lookout for new tutors so if you know of anyone who may be taking a gap year after their A levels this year who you think would make a great tutor there is a £50 finder’s fee if you recommend them and they come on board and work successfully for us!